The best short spring and fall hiking trails in Banff offer amazing views for minimal effort and are less than 5.5 kilometres round trip.

 - Stroller friendly?
 No. Baby carrier recommended as the catwalks are quite narrow.

 - Know before you go: On weekends and holidays, there is a LONG wait for the little viewing platform in the cave at Lower Falls.
-Go early or late, or midweek to avoid the crowds.
+Go early or late in the day, or midweek to avoid the crowds.

 2. Johnson Lake